-- 6 MEMORY: Use to store tuned stations to the T 753's 40 preset-memory locations. (see Listening to Radio, below) - 7 PRESET ◀ ▶: Press to step up or down between radio presets; 30 FM and 10 AM station presets are available.
-Note that this function "wraps": Pressing ▶ will step from Preset 30 to Preset 1, or vice versa using the ◀ key.
+- 5 MEMORY: Use to store tuned stations to the T 773's 40 preset-memory locations.
+(See "Listening to Radio," below.) - 6 FM MUTE/MODE: In the normal Mute position, only the stations with a strong signal can be listened to, and the noise between stations is muted.
+Pressing the [FM Mute/Mode] button allows distant (and potentially noisy) stations to be received.
+(See "Listening to Radio," below.) - 7 PRESET ◆ ▶: Press to step up or down between radio presets; 30 FM and 10 AM station presets are available.
+Note that this function "wraps": Pressing ▶ will step from Preset 30 to Preset 1, or vice versa using the ◆ key.
 "Unused" presets are skipped over.
 (Note that Presets must previously have been stored; see "Listening to Radio," below.) - 8 SEARCH ◆ ▶: Press momentarily to step up or down between FM or AM frequencies.
-Press and hold SEARCH ◆ ▶ for more than 2 seconds to search up or down; the T 753's tuner will stop at the next sufficiently strong signal it encounters.
+Press and hold SEARCH ◆ ▶ for more than 2 seconds to search up or down; the T 773's tuner will stop at the next sufficiently strong signal it encounters.
 Note that this function, too, "wraps," and will continue searching up or down from one end of the AM or FM band to the other.

-Note that: SEARCH ◀ ▶ tunes the FM band by 0.05 MHz steps (twice the precision of most tuners and receivers).
-On the AM band, SEARCH ◀ ▶ moves by 10 kHz or 9 kHz steps.
+Note that: SEARCH ◆ ▶ tunes the FM band by 0.05 MHz steps (twice the precision of most tuners and A/V Receiver).
+On the AM band, SEARCH ◆ ▶ moves by 10 kHz or 9 kHz steps.
 To change the step amount, hold in the FM MUTE/MODE and AM/FM keys simultaneously.

-- 9 VFL DISPLAY: The Vacuum Fluorescent Display provides visual information on all of the T 753's important modes, settings, and functions for both MAIN and second ZONE locations. - 10 VOLUME (SETUP): Turn clockwise to increase the master-volume setting; counterclockwise to lower it.
+- 9 VFL DISPLAY: The Vacuum Fluorescent Display provides visual information on all of the T773's important modes, settings, and functions for both MAIN and second ZONE locations. - 10 VOLUME (SETUP): Turn clockwise to increase the master-volume setting; counterclockwise to lower it.
 The VFL and on-screen displays show the setting, displayed in decibels between -74 and +18.